Student Services and Wellness

-The International School of Denver is an inclusive school offering an education to students with a wide range of learning differences and individual needs, including those with specific learning difficulties and differences, as well as those who are highly achieving, or gifted and talented, and require challenge and enrichment.
+The International School of Denver is an inclusive school offering an education to students with a wide range of learning differences and individual needs.
+We look holisitically at each student, offering guidance and cultivation of essential social and emotional skills.

-Whilst the vast majority of student needs can be met within the mainstream classroom through differentiation by class and subject teachers, those students whose needs fall at either end of the learning developmental continuum are supported by members of the Student Support Team (SST).
-Students needing additional language support in their target language are supported by designated teachers in those programs.
+The vast majority of academic student support needs can be met within the primary classroom through scaffolding and differentiation by class and subject teachers.
+Some students with learning differences can receive additional support from members of the Student Support Team (SST).

 - Mathematics skills